-- Community Goals and Objectives - MPO staff will monitor public input and strengthen meaningful involvement by integrating Virtual Public Involvement (VPI) tools while seeking to advance racial equity and support for underserved and disadvantaged communities. - Highway Element of the CTP/MTP - MPO staff will identify highway deficiencies and work with the TAC to identify priorities and improvements for effectively accommodating demand. - Transit Element of the CTP/MTP - MPO staff will identify public transportation deficiencies and work with the Jacksonville City Council and TAC to identify solutions for improving the system's ability to meet demand. - Bicycle and Pedestrian Element of the CTP/MTP - MPO staff will identify bicycle and pedestrian facility deficiencies and work with the TAC to identify priorities and improvements for effectively accommodating demand. - Airport/Air Travel Element of the CTP/MTP - MPO staff will identify airport and air service deficiencies and work with Ellis Airport Staff and the TAC to identify priorities and improvements for effectively accommodating demand. - Collector Street Element of the CTP/MTP - MPO staff will identify collector street deficiencies and work with the TAC to identify priorities and improvements for effectively accommodating demand. - Rail, Waterway, or Other Mode of the CTP/MTP - MPO Staff will coordinate with other agencies on the potential for rail freight within the area. - Complete Streets Element of the CTP/MTP - MPO staff will prioritize safety improvements and speed management on arterials that are essential to creating complete travel networks. - Metropolitan Transportation Plan Update - MPO staff in conjunction with a consultant (\$107,500 contracted) will update the Metropolitan Transportation Plan to reflect performance measures, adopted goals, and strategies that will be used to reach those goals. - MPO staff in conjunction with a consultant (\$7,500 contracted) will update the Bike/Ped element of the Metropolitan Transportation Plan using the new Metro Planning set-aside for Increasing Safe & Accessible Transportation Options in conjunction with the funding appropriated for the MTP update with the goal to improve safety, mobility or accessibility of a street and to connect neighborhoods with destinations such as workplaces, schools, residences, businesses, recreational areas, healthcare and childcare services. - o Sample tasks include review of travel demand model, needs assessment, financial plan, project prioritization, project management, public education/outreach and final plan. - This update will include updates associated with the MPO boundary expansion.
+- Community Goals and Objectives - MPO staff will monitor public input and strengthen meaningful involvement by integrating Virtual Public Involvement (VPI) tools while seeking to advance racial equity and support for underserved and disadvantaged communities. - Highway Element of the Comprehensive Transportation Plan (CTP)/ Metropolitan Transportation Plan (MTP) - MPO staff will identify highway deficiencies and work with the TAC to identify priorities and improvements for effectively accommodating demand. - Transit Element of the CTP/MTP - MPO staff will identify public transportation deficiencies and work with the Jacksonville City Council and TAC to identify solutions for improving the system's ability to meet demand. - Bicycle and Pedestrian Element of the CTP/MTP - MPO staff will identify bicycle and pedestrian facility deficiencies and work with the TAC to identify priorities and improvements for effectively accommodating demand. - Airport/Air Travel Element of the CTP/MTP - MPO staff will identify airport and air service deficiencies and work with Ellis Airport Staff and the TAC to identify priorities and improvements for effectively accommodating demand. - Collector Street Element of the CTP/MTP - MPO staff will identify collector street deficiencies and work with the TAC to identify priorities and improvements for effectively accommodating demand. - Rail, Waterway, or Other Mode of the CTP/MTP - MPO Staff will coordinate with other agencies on the potential for rail freight within the area. - Complete Streets Element of the CTP/MTP - MPO staff will prioritize safety improvements and speed management on arterials that are essential to creating complete travel networks. - Metropolitan Transportation Plan Update - MPO staff in conjunction with a consultant will continue to work on updates to the 2050 Metropolitan Transportation Plan to reflect performance measures, adopted goals, and strategies that will be used to reach those goals. - MPO staff in conjunction with a consultant (\$3,500 contracted) will update the Bike/Ped element of the Metropolitan Transportation Plan using the new Metro Planning set-aside for Increasing Safe & Accessible Transportation Options in conjunction with the funding appropriated for the MTP update with the goal to improve safety, mobility or accessibility of a street and to connect neighborhoods with destinations such as workplaces, schools, residences, businesses, recreational areas, healthcare and childcare services. - \circ $\;$ This update will include updates associated with the MPO boundary expansion.